New Patients 919.736.6175

 When should my child get dental sealants?

-Dental sealants are an important part of protecting your child’s teeth in the long run.
-Sealants are placed on the permanent molars once they have fully erupted.
-The first set of molars typically erupt between the ages of 5-7.
-At that time, we will apply the sealants and then wait to apply the second round of sealants when the next set of molars come in.
-This is typically between the ages of 11-14.
+Dental sealants protect your child’s teeth in the long run.
+We place sealants on the permanent molars once they have fully erupted.
+The first set of molars typically erupts between the ages of five and seven.
+At that time, we will apply the sealants.

 What are the most common dental procedures in pediatrics?